jbertman-hc/phoenix-azure/Phoenix-AzureAPI/Documentation/FHIR-Integration-Guide.md

 3. View individual patients by entering a patient ID (the default is "1001") and clicking "Fetch Resource"
 4. View all patients by leaving the ID field empty and clicking "Fetch Resource"
 5. See a list of available patient IDs in the sidebar
+6. Validate resources by clicking the "Validate Resource" button

 The FHIR Explorer automatically loads all patients when the page is first opened, providing an immediate view of the data.